Qard/GECK/README.md

 ##### res.tmpl
 This allows for simple rendering of jade templates to return to the client.

+#### definition.base = (string)
+This is used to specify the base directory to attach all routes to.
+For example; one might use '/api' to expose all GECK-backed routes under that directory rather than root.
+Default: ''

 #### definition.destructive = (bool)
 If destructive is enabled, updates will replace the entire current doc with the supplied data.
 When disabled, the supplied data will simply be merged over the existing data.
 Default: true